Circular Economy

 Innovating towards a circular economy to sustain and repair the planet

 In a circular economy, products, services, and infrastructure are designed to maximise value and minimise waste.
-This reduces demand for precious primary resources, lowers carbon emissions, and allows the regeneration of our natural environment.
+This reduces demand for precious primary resources, lowers carbon emissions, and regenerates our natural environment.
 There are direct business benefits too.
 These include better supply chain management, reducing business risk relating to environmental damage and, finding new commercial opportunities.

 Key facts